bmardock/analog-todo/README.md

 ![](./imgs/analog-bg.png)

 # Analog Todo App
+TL;DR A minimalist to-do app.
+[See it in action](https://bmardock.github.io/analog-todo/)

 ## What’s This Project?
 Managing work, life, and projects can be overwhelming.
 Traditional to-do lists often fail to keep users motivated and organized.
 This app aims to provide a more intuitive and goal-oriented approach to task management, inspired by analog design principles.
 It helps users structure daily tasks and long-term goals effectively.

 ---